 Say Anything (Ages 8 and up)

 Say Anything Family is a game that will get the entire family talking and laughing in minutes.
-This family-oriented version of the popular adult party game gives players the chance to settle questions that have been hotly debated for centuries.
+This family-oriented version of the popular adult party game allows players to settle questions that have been hotly debated for centuries.
 Then players try to choose which answer the judge will like best.
-Play Say Anything Family Edition and find out what hilarious things YOUR family will say!
+Play Say Anything Family Edition and discover what hilarious things YOUR family will say!

 Ticket to Ride (Ages 8 and up)